389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

 This function is reponsible of enforcing **access control**, so that if the bound use has not access to some entries or membership attributes in the entries then the links are not followed.
 This function will basically behave like *deref_check_access* is doing.

 RFE [\#5156](https://github.com/389ds/389-ds-base/issues/5156) is taking care of that move.

+## memberof shortcut

+An exstensible search using InChain MR with **member** link attribute, expects to retrieves all the groups a specific user belongs to.

+	- (member:1.2.840.113556.1.4.1941:=uid=foo,dc=com)   # all direct or indirect groups, 'foo' is member of

+In case **memberof plugin** is enabled, the entry uid=foo contains *'memberof'* attribute with all the groups it belongs to.
+In such case, using the *'memberof'* value of 'uid=foo' is a shortcut compare to reevaluated <a href="#get-the-groups">memberof_get_groups</a> for the 'uid=foo' entry.
+It is a pre-computed and stored attribute that 'InChain' can take benefit of.

+This approach has a limitation regarding the **access control**.
+For example if we have the following request/setting

+    ldapsearch -D "uid=requestor,ou=people,dc=com" -W -b "cn=com" "(member:1.2.840.113556.1.4.1941:=uid=foo,dc=com)" dn

+    /* uid=requestor has access to following entries/attr except G1 */

+    dn: G0
+    member: G1

+    dn: G1	/* uid=requestor has NOT access to that entry */
+    member: G2  /* uid=requestor has NOT access to that entry */

+    dn: G2
+    member: foo

+    dn: foo
+    memberof: G0
+    memberof: G1
+    memberof: G2

+If InChain MR uses the shortcut *'memberof'* attribute (that does not enforce ACI), the result of the ldapsearch is: G2, G1 and G0.

+If InChain MR calls <a href="#get-the-groups">memberof_get_groups</a>, the result is: G2.
+Indeed ACI enforcement will allow the retrieval of G2.
+But G1 being denied, it is not returned and as a consequence neither G0 (G0 is kind of being hidden by G1).

+A large set of deployments, grants search/read access rights to group membership attribute.
+Any bound user being allowed to see group membership of any other user.
+In such case, using the shortcut is valid.
+In others deployment, *'memberof* shortcut will be disabled and group membership will go through <a href="#get-the-groups">memberof_get_groups</a> and ACI enforcement.

+To toggle those two modes the <a href="#InChain plugin">InChain plugin</a> entry contains **nsslapd-pluginshortcut-member**.
+Whose value is **on** by **default**.
+Being on, InChain plugin will use *'memberof'* attribute, else it will compute the groups that 'foo' is memberof.

 ## Extensible filter